-- o Your Manager
+- Your Manager

 - Your Regional Managing Director

-- You HR resources
+- ✤ Your HR

-2. Managers have an even more important role
+- 2. Managers have an even more important role

-Promote a culture of Ethics and Compliance: As a Manager you should:
+Promote a culture of ethics and compliance:

+As a Manager you should:

-- Lead and act with integrity - Ensure that people you supervise understand their responsibilities under the Code. - Periodically review our COBC with your teams and reinforce the importance of always being in compliance. - Create an environment where everyone feels comfortable raising concerns without fear of retaliation. - Consider conduct in relation to the Code when evaluating team members. - Never allow team members to achieve business results at the expense of unacceptable conduct or compliance with the Code.
+- Lead and act with integrity - Ensure that people you supervise understand their responsibilities under the code. - Periodically review our COBC with your teams and reinforce the importance of always being in compliance.

+- Consider conduct in relation to the Code when evaluating team members. - Never allow team members to achieve business results at the expense of unacceptable conduct or compliance with the Code.